-A public/secret BLS key pair is required to operate a masternode.
-The secret key is specified on the masternode itself, and allows it to be included in the deterministic masternode list once a provider registration transaction with the corresponding public key has been created.
+A public/secret BLS key pair is required to operate a Sentry Node.
+The secret key is specified on the Sentry Node itself, and allows it to be included in the deterministic Sentry Node list once a provider registration transaction with the corresponding public key has been created.

-These keys are NOT stored by the wallet and must be kept secure, similar to the value provided in the past by the masternode genkey command.
+These keys are NOT stored by the wallet and must be kept secure, similar to the value provided in the past by the Sentry Node genkey command.

 Finally we are ready to work on your server.
 Connect to your VPS as root via SSH (Putty) and enter the following command to start the automated install:

 Please also check the latest releases - if it is not 4.3.0, you will need to enter in the latest release tag for for Syscoin Core Github Branch.
 So if the latest release is 4.3.1, you would enter 4.3.1 and then press enter.
 You can check that here; Releases · syscoin/syscoin · GitHub